Jamal Adams-Le’Veon Bell Twitter spat makes Jets-Seahawks game can’t miss TV

-When the NFL schedule was unveiled in May, Seattle’s Dec.
-13 home game against the New York Jets seemed like one of the more mundane affairs of the Seahawks season.
+When the NFL schedule was unveiled in May, the Seahawks’ Dec.
+13 home game against the New York Jets seemed like one of the more mundane affairs of the season.

 No more.

-The game grew markedly in intrigue on Saturday when the Seahawks and Jets pulled off a blockbuster trade, with Seattle acquiring All-Pro safety Jamal Adams from New York for a package that includes Seattle’s next two first-round draft picks.
+The game grew markedly in intrigue Saturday when the Seahawks and Jets pulled off a blockbuster trade, with Seattle acquiring All-Pro safety Jamal Adams from New York for a package that includes its next two first-round draft picks.

 Bell, recall, forced his way out of Pittsburgh in a contract dispute similar to what Adams did in New York, sitting out the 2018 season before signing with the Jets a year ago, getting a four-year deal worth up to $52.5 million.